Unic-X/Anilist-Post-Ext/README.md

 ## About

-Extension provides a way to add the currently watching anime directly to the Anilist
+Extension provides a way to add the currently watching anime directly to the Anilist or so to say syncs the anime watching from the website
 - Requires the user to login and proceed
 > The process of manually providing the token to authenticate has been shortened to Implicit Grant